 Bird feeders don’t attract rats.
 However, spilled seed from a bird feeder that’s left on the ground has the potential to attract them.

-Q. Where should I put my bird feeder in my yard?
+Q. Where in my yard should I put my bird feeder?

-Many birds like bird feeders near natural shelters such as trees, but placing feeders near trees can give squirrels easy access to your feeder.
-Putting feeders in an open space can help deter squirrels.
+Many birds are attracted to feeders near natural shelters like trees, but placing feeders near trees can also give squirrels easier access.
+Putting a feeder in an open space can help deter squirrels.